Cretan frog

-The Cretan frog (Pelophylax cretensis) is a species of frog in the family Ranidae.
-It is endemic to Greece.
+The Cretan frog (Pelophylax cretensis) is an endangered species of frog in the family Ranidae.
+It is endemic to the Greek island of Crete.

 Description

-A medium-sized frog reaching up to 6.5 cm in length.
+It is a medium-sized frog reaching up to 8 cm in length and with a weight of 40 g.
 The Cretan frog is generally light grey to brown and mottled with brown or olive-grey spots on its back, while the throat and underside of the body are whitish-grey.
 Occasionally, the upperparts of the Cretan frog may be grass-green with distinct brown spots.
 The insides of the hind legs are yellow, and the sides of the body may also have yellowish colouration.
 This species has a prominent dark brown fold of skin down the back.
+Its skin is smooth and slightly glossy.
+Males may feature prominent vocal sacs on their throats, especially during breeding season.
+Its long, muscular hind legs, common to frogs, are a key aspect of their agile swimming and jumping abilities.

+Behavior

+It is a generally diurnal, shy frog that usually basks out of water and will jump into the water when it feels threatened.
+Nocturnal behaviors have also been reported, with individuals in some areas being predominantly active after sunset.
+It is typically solitary in nature and communicates via a sequence of distinct calls.
+Its lifespan is six to eight years in the wild.

+Reproduction

+It mates in spring and females lay their eggs in the water in clusters of a few hundred.
+Every female frog can lay up to 5000 eggs and they hatch after about a week, depending on water temperature.
+During breeding season, males develop prominent vocal sacs on their throats and they aggressively defend their territories, employing a variety of strategical calling and physical confrontation.

+Diet

+Cretan frogs predominantly consume invertebrates, with a food preference leaning towards aquatic insects, snails, and small crustaceans.
+They are opportunistic feeders, eying for readily available prey.

+Habitat and distribution

+It is endemic to the Greek island of Crete, where it is patchily distributed over a wide area.
+It inhabits altitudes of up to 920 meters (with one unconfirmed record at 1,330 meters above sea level).
+All of its distribution range lies within the Crete Mediterranean forests ecoregion.

 Its natural habitats are Mediterranean-type shrubby vegetation, rivers, intermittent rivers, swamps, freshwater lakes, intermittent freshwater lakes, freshwater marshes, intermittent freshwater marshes, and plantations.
-It is threatened by habitat loss.